Granville District: Background

-The area that became the Granville District had been a part of the Province of Carolina, which was a proprietary colony under the control of eight Lords Proprietor from 1663 to 1729.
-In 1729, seven of the eight heirs to the original Lords Proprietor decided to sell their shares back to The Crown.
+The area that became the Granville District had been a part of the Province of Carolina, which was a proprietary colony under the control of eight Lords Proprietors from 1663 to 1729.
+In 1729, seven of the eight heirs to the original Lords Proprietors decided to sell their shares back to The Crown.

 The eighth share belonged to Lord Carteret, great-grandson of original Lord Proprietor, Sir George Carteret.
 He surrendered any future participation in the colonial government in order to retain ownership of his share of the colony's land.

 Colonial interests

 Due to political reversals in England, Carteret was unable to attend to his colonial interests until 1742.
 Then he appointed the first of several agents to operate on his authority for the district that he never visited in person.
 In 1742, the king's Privy Council agreed to Carteret's request to plan his allotment.
 The task was given to Samuel Warner, a London surveyor, who determined that Carteret was entitled to fifty-six and a quarter minutes of north latitude.
 The northern boundary was to be the Virginia–North Carolina border (36° 30') making the southern line at 35° 34'.
 In 1743, the initial portion of the boundary line was surveyed by a commission appointed jointly by Carteret and North Carolina Governor Gabriel Johnston.
 As the frontier pushed further westward, the boundary line was extended in 1746, and again in 1753.